-From 2 July 2018 the Child Care Subsidy (CCS) will replace the Child Care Benefit (CCB) and Child Care Rebate (CCR).
+From 2 July 2018 the Child Care Subsidy (CCS) replaced the Child Care Benefit (CCB) and Child Care Rebate (CCR).
 On this page you will find information on becoming an approved child care provider under the Family Assistance Law for the purpose of administering the new Child Care Subsidy.

-New providers can apply for Child Care Subsidy approval ready to commence on 2 July 2018
+New providers can apply for Child Care Subsidy approval now

 All child care services seeking approval under family assistance law to administer Australian Government child care payments are first required to complete an approval process.

-How do I apply for Child Care Subsidy Approval?
+How to apply for Child Care Subsidy Approval?

-Providers seeking CCS approval will soon be able to submit an online application using the Provider Entry Point (PEP).
-Applicants will be able to use the Child Care Subsidy System (CCSS) accessed via the PEP to communicate with the department about their application and to submit any additional information that may be requested as part of the assessment process.
-Once a complete application is submitted, it will be assessed by the department against the eligibility requirements.
+To apply for CCS Provider Approval, providers must submit an online application through the Provider Entry Point (PEP).
+Applicants will use the PEP to communicate with the department about their application and to submit any additional information that may be requested as part of the assessment process.

-It is recommended that you commence gathering the documentation required to support your application as advised in the ‘CCS Application - Statement of Requirement’.
+There are mandatory documents that must be included in a CCS Provider Approval application.
+It is recommended that you commence gathering the documentation required to support your application as advised in the 'CCS Application - Statement of Requirement' Fact Sheet.
 The Statement of Requirement includes:

 - Entity documents – based on your organisation entity status.